HEROES & VILLAINS

 Just as the festival’s brand needed a refresh, so did their technology, which was based on an outdated platform.
-We designed and coded a completely new site and ticketing system, now prepared to handle the new influx of moviegoers.
+We designed and coded a completely new site and ticketing system, campaign consistent and prepared to handle the new influx of moviegoers.

-Our team crafted a fresh identity inspired by Carl Jung’s 12 primary archetypes of the collective unconscious, including: The Hero, The Villain, The Sage, The Enchantress, The Rebel, etc.
+Our team crafted a fresh identity inspired by Carl Jung’s 12 archetypes of the collective unconscious, including: The Hero, The Villain, The Sage, The Goddess, The Best Friend, etc.

 In composing original music for MIFF, we combined the campaign’s core concept with a complementary musical technique known as Leitmotif, a Wagnerian-style that breathes drama into character-specific melodies/themes.